-It’s spring time!
+It’s springtime!
 That means many showers, mud puddles, and gardening adventures.
-The benefits of enjoying dirt has become well known in recent years.
+The benefits of enjoying dirt have become well known in recent years.
 Many recent studies and medical professionals have discovered the benefits of probiotics.
 You may have heard of them: the good bugs that live in your gut.
 They have so many purposes in regulating the immune system and play parts in many reactions within the body.
-Many of these beneficial probiotics are found in dirt!
-So maybe washing those farm fresh vegetables and insisting children wash and sanitize constantly isn’t so beneficial?
+Many of these beneficial probiotics are found in the dirt!
+So maybe washing those farm-fresh vegetables and insisting children wash and sanitize constantly isn’t so beneficial?

 Babies particularly benefit from soil exposure not just because of the organisms but because of the iron present in the soil.
 Iron can be absorbed from the soil when babies are exposed to it.
 Allowing babies and young children to play in the dirt can help maintain their iron levels for a longer period as well.

 Make an effort to come into contact with dirt and soil regularly.
 Allow your kids to play in the dirt ensuring it has not been sprayed with any chemicals and is safe from harmful debris.

 - Come into contact with the ground with bare feet and allow babies to crawl around the dirt

 - Create a “dirt play area” similar to a sandbox except with healthy dirt

 - If you or your children are playing in clean dirt, don’t wash hands before eating to encourage a small amount of the good bacteria to reach the digestive system